SimonFindling/ui-lab/README.md

 have to run the `deploy_hook.sh` manually once or trigger the travis build again after the webhook url has been added.

+Another alternative is [watchtower](https://github.com/CenturyLinkLabs/watchtower).
+Watchtower runs as an docker container and checks all few minutes, if a new version of your running containers is available.
+Then watchtower automatically pulls the new version of the image and restarts it.

 ## Steps for adding a new service
 1. Add new service as `module` in root `pom.xml` so the travis build will still work.
 It has to have a `Dockerfile` in the module root.